npm/cli/docs/content/configuring-npm/folders.md

 addition to that, baz depended on bar, so you'd have:
 `foo -> bar -> baz -> bar -> baz ...`.
 However, since the folder
-structure is: `foo/node_modules/bar/node_modules/baz`, there's no need to put another copy of bar into `.../baz/node_modules`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_modules/bar`.
+structure is: `foo/node_modules/bar/node_modules/baz`, there's no need to put another copy of bar into `.../baz/node_modules`, since when baz calls `require("bar")`, it will get the copy that is installed in `foo/node_modules/bar`.

 This shortcut is only used if the exact same